 Adapting to change

 Now we need to change the plan.
-The plan with which we were very satisfied and that has a lot of physical and emotional investment in it.
+The plan with which we were very satisfied with, and that has a lot of physical and emotional investment in.
 Changing the plan means accepting we were wrong – an expensive business on both counts.